bitfrog-dev/bitfrog-python/README.md

-# Bitfrog Python
+# Bitfrog Python API
-*A Python API for Bitfrog notifications.*
+*A Python API for easy push notifications through Bitfrog.*

 **IMPORTANT**: Bitfrog has not been released yet, this package will not be useful until it has.